Table of Contents

 Answer 2

 Some USB UPS devices have unreliable USB to serial interfaces.
 In that case, it’s advised to unplug / plug the device and try again.
-If that resolves the issue, you should consider resetting the USB hub the device is attached to before starting the nut driver, using usb_resetter script from https://github.com/netinvent/usb_resetter See scripts/usb_resetter for more information.

 Each distribution has conventions for where specific file types should be